 The spawning potential ratio, relative fishing (F/M), and selectivity length (SL50 and SL95) were estimated with 95% confidence intervals for each year from 2018 to 2020 (Figure 9).
 The average relative fishing mortality (F/M) obtained for G. decadactylus was 4.2.
-An average of 1.7% was found for the SPR, and the average length at which 50% of fish were caught (SL50) was 15.8 cm (Figure 9 and Table 6).
+An average of 1.7% was found for the SPR, and the average length at which 50% of the fish were caught (SL50) was 15.8 cm (Figure 10 and Table 5).

 Figure 9.
-Estimates by year (with 95% confidence intervals)- the estimated size of selectivity at maturity (left), relative fishing mortality (middle), and deterministic SPR (right) of G. decadactylus.
-In each graph the estimates and variances are shown for each year.
-The solid lines show smoothed estimates.
+Estimates by year (with 95% confidence interval): estimated size selectivity at maturity (left), relative fishing mortality (middle), and deterministic SPR (right) of G. decadactylus.
+Estimates and variances for each year, solid lines smoothed estimates.

 Figure 10.
-Maturity-at-Length- the yearly estimated selectivity curve (coloured lines) and the specified size of maturity (black line) of G. decadactylus.
+Maturity-at-length: the yearly estimated selectivity curve (coloured lines) and the specified size of maturity (black line) of G. decadactylus.

-Table 13.
-The estimated length selectivity (SL50, SL95), relative fishing (F/M) and spawning potential ratio (SPR) of G.decadctylus.
+Table 5.
+The estimated length selectivity (SL50, SL95), relative fishing (F/M), and spawning potential ratio (SPR) of G. decadctylus.